 Chicken wire is a popular choice for the coop and run; however, it is not a predator proof solution.
 Bothersome raccoons, foxes, coyotes, and even the local dog can chew at chicken wire mesh.

-To secure the coop and chicken run, use hardware cloth and cover it with YARDGARD Poultry Netting.
+To secure the coop and the entire chicken run, use hardware cloth and cover it with YARDGARD Poultry Netting.

 If it takes predators some time to reach your backyard chickens, they may give up and move on.